Thrill12/SpaceDudeLore/Species/Fauna/Kaia.md

 When [The Foundation](../../Factions/The%20Foundation.md) first established contact with the [Kaia](Kaia.md), this is what they had to say:

-"Welcome, xenos.
+"Welcome.
 We are hungry.
 We are everywhere.
 We can see you.
 We can feel you."

 ### Diet